ericsonga/APCSAReview/_sources/Unit5-Writing-Classes/topic-5-2-writing-constructors.rst

 .. clickablearea:: name_constructor
-    :question: Click on all the parts of the contsructor
+    :question: Click on all the parts of the constructor
     :iscode:
     :feedback: Constructors are public and have the same name as the class.